-The Fair Elections Now Act (H.R.
-269) would create a voluntary public financing system for Congressional elections.
-Under this system, House and Senate candidates would have the option of raising a small number of qualifying contributions from their constituents and then receive a lump sum of public funds with which to finance their campaigns.
+A public financing system for Congressional elections would help combat the corrupting influence of money in politics.
+Under a public financing system, House and Senate candidates would have the option of raising a small number of qualifying contributions from their constituents and then receive a lump sum of public funds with which to finance their campaigns.
 Publicly financed candidates who face privately or self-financed opponents could continue raising small donations from constituents that would be matched at a rate of four-to-one by the federal government.
 Publicly financed elections would magnify the impact of small donations, discourage out-of-state fundraising, curtail the distorting influence of special interests, and make elected officials more accountable to their constituents.

-The 2010 midterm election was the most expensive midterm election cycle to date.
-More than $1.5 billion was spent on Congressional elections alone.
-Outside spending in 2012 significantly affected congressional elections making candidates more dependent on large donations.
-Such large sums of money distort the election process, making participation more difficult for candidates without huge reserves of personal funds.
+Such large sums of money distort the election process, making participation difficult for candidates without huge reserves of personal funds.
 It also forces public servants seeking re-election to spend more time raising money and less time responding to the needs of constituents.
 Public financing has the potential to change the rules of the game, thereby injecting new ideas and different kinds of candidates into our electoral system.